 In recent years, the horror anthology has taken on a new life.
 In the past – most notably during the heyday of Amicus Films – the horror anthology would be a variety of tales set around a common theme or else adaptations of an author’s work.
-Although they were by no means the first works to do so, more recently we have seen the rise of horror anthologies where each of the episodes have come from a different directorial hand with the likes of Chillerama (2011), The Theatre Bizarre (2011), The ABCs of Death (2012) and sequels, V/H/S (2012) and sequels, The Profane Exhibit (2013), Southbound (2015), Grindsploitation (2016), Holidays (2016) and XX (2017).
+Although they were by no means the first works to do so, more recently we have seen the rise of horror anthologies where each of the episodes have come from a different directorial hand with the likes of Chillerama (2011), The Theatre Bizarre (2011), The ABCs of Death (2012) and sequels, V/H/S (2012) and sequels, The Profane Exhibit (2013), Southbound (2015), Grindsploitation (2016), Holidays (2016), XX (2017) and Nightmare Cinema (2018).
 Tales of Halloween reminds of Trick’r’Treat (2008), another anthology set around Halloween (but with only one director), which also featured aspects of each story blending into the other (Ding Dong features characters from all the other episodes turning up at the door as trick-or-treaters, while characters from several other stories turn up at the police station in the last segment).

 The first episode, Sweet Tooth, comes from David Parker who has made a number of horror films such as Kraa!
 The Sea Monster (1998), The Dead Hate the Living (2000), The Hills Run Red (2009), The Dead Reborn (2013) and It Watches (2016).
 It has the feel of an urban horror legend like The Tale of the Hook.
 Parker outfits it with some grisly effects such as the kid tearing open his parents and feasting on their intestines.
 However, aside from this, the segment, like most of the episodes, feels like it has been quickly shot and on a slim budget.
 Like several other segments, it arrives at a fairly obvious punchline that has been signposted from the outset.

-The Night Billy Raised Hell comes from Darren Lynn Bousman, who emerged as director on several Saw sequels – Saw II (2005), Saw III (2006) and Saw IV (2007), and has also made the likes of Repo: The Genetic Opera (2008), Mother’s Day (2010), 11-11-11 (2011), The Barrens (2012), Alleluia!
+The Night Billy Raised Hell comes from Darren Lynn Bousman, who emerged as director on several Saw sequels – Saw II (2005), Saw III (2006) and Saw IV (2007), and has also made the likes of Repo: The Genetic Opera (2008), Mother’s Day (2010), 11-11-11 (2011), The Barrens (2012), The Devil’s Carnival (2012), Alleluia!
 The Devil’s Carnival (2015), Abattoir (2016) and St Agatha (2018).
 The episode comes with a certain maliciousness, all part and parcel of the directorial sadism familiar to Bousman’s work.
 Beyond scenes of Billy causing mayhem, there is little else to the episode.
 Barry Bostwick, none other than Brad from The Rocky Horror Picture Show (1975), plays the devil figure Mr Abbandon whose presence is never explained.
 Here Bostwick gives a very over-the-top performance.

 Trick comes from Adam Gierasch, a genre regular first as a screenwriter and then as director of the likes of Autopsy (2008), Night of the Demons (2009), Fertile Ground (2011), Fractured (2013) and House By the Lake (2017).
 The film gains some modest effect from children murderously disrupting a party and killing the adults – although this was much better done by the British The Children (2008) and Hellions (2015) – but suffers from a lack of explanatory rationale as to why this is happening.